MultiSafepay/docs/content/integrations/plugins/prestashop-1-6/_index.md

 weight: 60
 title_short: "PrestaShop 1.6"
 ---
 Easily integrate MultiSafepay payment solutions into your Prestashop 1.6 webshop with the free plugin.

-PrestaShop 1.6 version is end of live.
-However, when assistance is needed, contact us at <integration@multisafepay.com>.